-Income trusts are a type of special purpose trust that can be helpful to Medicaid applicants in states that have a set income limit for qualifying for Medicaid, such as Texas and Arizona.
-Sometimes referred to as Qualifying Income Trusts, Qualified Income Trusts, or Miller Trusts (based upon a court case with the same name), they are used when a Medicaid applicant has too much income to qualify for Medicaid but not enough to pay for nursing home care or other long-term care costs.
+Income trusts are a type of special purpose trust that can be helpful to people trying to qualify for Medicaid.
+They can be especially useful for applicants in states that have a set income limit for qualifying for Medicaid.
+Sometimes referred to as Qualifying Income Trusts, Qualified Income Trusts (QITs), Income Only Trusts, or Miller Trusts (based upon a court case with the same name), they're used when a Medicaid applicant has too much income to qualify for Medicaid but not enough to pay for nursing home care or other long-term care costs.

-For instance, if a Medicaid applicant gets a Social Security check for $2,300 but the income cap is $2,163, the applicant wouldn’t qualify for Medicaid.
-But if the Social Security check is direct-deposited into an income trust, the applicant will qualify for Medicaid, although most of the $2,300 will be used to pay the applicant’s share of cost for long-term care.
+For instance, if a Medicaid applicant gets a Social Security check for $2,700 but the monthly income cap is $2,523, the applicant wouldn't qualify for Medicaid.
+But if the Social Security check is direct-deposited into an income trust, the applicant will qualify for Medicaid, although most of the $2,700 will be used to pay the applicant's "share of cost" for long-term care.
+(Income trusts are only used for individuals who are paying for long-term care services.)

 Note that Medicaid counts gross income for eligibility purposes, which includes the Medicare Part B premium deducted from most individual's Social Security checks.